supattana-s/ide/README.md

 **You should coding inside ~/Documents
-    - because ~/Documents mount with ./Documents (in host folder)
+    because ~/Documents mount with ./Documents (in host folder)

+    mkdir ./Documents

 ###### (Recommended) using Docker compose to start docker containers #####